Medtronic, Covidien match up on services strategy before deal

-CHICAGO Well before Medtronic Inc and Covidien Plc announced their $43 billion (£25.3 billion) merger, the two medical device makers had reached common conclusions about how they needed to change.
+CHICAGO Well before Medtronic Inc (MDT.N) and Covidien Plc COV.N announced their $43 billion merger, the two medical device makers had reached common conclusions about how they needed to change.

 Their hospital customers, under pressure from government payment cuts and patients struggling to pay or simply staying away, are slashing budgets and taking a harder line on prices, from rubber gloves to heart stents.
 By 2007, medical device sales had slowed dramatically from double-digit percentage growth to the low-single-digits, and hopes for a rebound have since faded.